lewisbooth/new-amp-website/blog/tutorials/_posts/2018-01-04-responsive-emails-mjml.md

 $ npm init
 ```

 npm will now create a package.json file inside your mjml-email folder – this tells node what packages are used within this folder.
 Because the nodule_modules folder is fairly large, it’s not usually good practice to copy it to other place like a server or Github repo.
-Instead, you can place your package.json file on your server or in your repo and then run “npm install” from your terminal, which will tell npm to read your package.json file and install the correct node_modules folder.
+Instead, you can place your package.json file on your server or in your repo and then run `npm install` from your terminal, which will tell npm to read your package.json file and install the correct node_modules folder.

 ## 4. Building an Email in MJML

 Now we have our development environment, lets create an email using MJML.
 First, you need to create an MJML file to create our email in.
 For this tutorial I’m going call the file `example.mjml`.
 You can simple type `touch example.mjml` (if you closed your terminal, you will need to cd back into your mjml-email folder) in your terminal or open up your code editor and create a new file called `example.mjml` and save it in your mjml-email folder.

 Once you have your example.mjml file, open it up in your code editor.
-For this tutorial, I’m going to use [this cool template](https://mjml.io/try-it-live/templates/real-estate){:target="blank"} created by [Sven Haustein](http://svenhaustein.de/){:target="blank"}.
+For this tutorial, I’m going to use [this cool template](https://mjml.io/try-it-live/templates/real-estate/){:target="blank"} created by [Sven Haustein](http://svenhaustein.de/){:target="blank"}.
 Copy the code below and paste it into your email.mjml file:

 {:.mjml}